 In recent years, some prison systems have used cognitive behavioural therapy with offenders rather than simply lengthening their sentences.
 The therapy helps them break out of old patterns by recognising situations that might trigger a violent reaction; replacing violent impulses with non-violent ones; and practising problem-solving and coping skills.
 Not only has the treatment caused reductions in recidivism, but studies show it can have neurological effects – reprogramming the way brains react to certain stimuli.
 Here, too, according to a study from criminologists at Western Carolina University and the University of Cincinnati, biology has counteracted the claim that ‘rehabilitation is a fuzzy, liberal enterprise’.
 The fact is, those who see a genetic and neurological component to crime prescribe social and health services as the most practical and effective response.

 Lombroso, the ‘born criminal’ theorist, had a less well-known intellectual rival – the French criminologist Alexandre Lacassagne.
 While Lombroso would show up at scientific meetings with skulls and skeletons demonstrating the physical features of born criminals, Lacassagne would come with demographic charts and economic maps showing how deprivation correlated to crime.
 He agreed that some people had certain predispositions; but that social conditions were the ‘bouillon’ in which those tendencies would grow.
 Lacassagne was no bleeding heart: he supported capital punishment.
 But he did insist that, regardless of biology, any society that did not tend to the disadvantaged and rehabilitate offenders was not living up to its collective responsibilities.
-In that sense, he said: ‘Societies get the criminals they deserve.’Make a donation
+In that sense, he said: ‘Societies get the criminals they deserve.’Support Aeon: make a one-off donation